-Firewall Filtering Rules Administration Address / Port Groups s passing the device a rules below will be AL and targeting its service LOWED. es.
+Firewall Filtering Rules Administration Address / Port Groups This menu can be used to filter the packets passing the device and targeting its services.
+Packets which are not matching any of the rules below will be ALLOWED.
 Filtering Rules D escription Action Source Destination Port(s) Firewall Administration Address / Port Groups Filtering Rules NAPT Masquerading Inbound Rules Outbound Rules L A LLOW-WAN-ADMIN ALLOW ANY on WAN ANY TCP 🗖 🖬 🗐 Inbound Rules Outbound Rules 🚺 D ENY-WAN-ALL DENY ANY on WAN ANY ANY 🗖 🕻 k